Azure/azure-iot-sdks/doc/manage_iot_hub.md

 - The cross-platform, command-line [iothub-explorer](#iothub-explorer) tool
 - The Windows-only, graphical [Device Explorer](#device-explorer) tool

-Use either of these tools to generate a device specific connection-string that you can copy and paste in the source code of the application running on your device.
+Use either of these tools to generate a device-specific connection string that you can copy and paste in the source code of the application running on your device.
 Both tools are available in this [repository][lnk-this-repo].

 > Note: While IoT Hub supports multiple authentication schemes for devices, both these tools generate a pre-shared key to use for authentication.